 The Banyan Farm has also become the space for deep conversations about changing the landscape of farming, our relationship with the land, and reflecting on true equality for all.
 This requires a reckoning with the history of appropriation and colonization of the land, plants, and people, and an honest and humble reflection on how we can learn how to be a part of the solution.

 Looking forward, we have our ashwagandha and hemp harvests upon us.
 Veggie starts are being put into the ground for winter and new infrastructure projects are in motion for next year.

 For me, this is all magic in motion—personal transformation mixed with a collective metamorphosis.
-The Banyan Botanicals Farm is truly in the process of blossoming, learning how to tend, and stepping into relationships founded on reciprocity with all of the farm’s inhabitants.
+Banyan Farm is truly in the process of blossoming, learning how to tend, and stepping into relationships founded on reciprocity with all of the farm’s inhabitants.